sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

 1. Restart the [!INCLUDE [ssDE](../../includes/ssde-md.md)] service.

-## Configuring Other SQL Server Components
+## Configuring other SQL Server components

 For more information about how to configure [!INCLUDE [ssRSnoversion](../../includes/ssrsnoversion-md.md)], see [Extended Protection for Authentication with Reporting Services](../../reporting-services/security/extended-protection-for-authentication-with-reporting-services.md).